2martens/web-platform-docs/contribution/development.rst

 is master and for bugfixes the oldest still maintained branch in which the bug occurs.
 Then create a new topic branch with the name ticket_<issueNr>.

-Here an example for a new feature and an issue with ID 10:
+Here is an example for a new feature and an issue with ID 10:

 .. code-block:: bash